KernFerm/Bubbles-Auto-SO-Bot/README.md

 ---
 ### Step 2: Authorize the Bot

-Users do not start the bot themselves.
-To have the bot added to your channel, join the Discord and request access.
-Once added, make sure to mod the bot in your Twitch channel by typing:
+- Make sure to mod the bot in your Twitch channel by typing:
 ```
 /mod BubblesAutoSOBot
 ```
+- Once done let `Bubbles The Dev` know.
+I will add your twitch to the application, thank you.
 ---

 ## ⚡ How the Bot Works